California Fair Housing Act: An Overview

 Why Was the Fair Housing Act Established?

 Also known as the California Fair Housing Act or AB 1240, the Rumford Fair Housing Act was a landmark law at the time.
 It was passed in California on September 20, 1963.
-Its goal was to stamp out discrimination in housing-related matters based on race, religion, ancestry, or nationality.
+Its goal was to stamp out discrimination in housing-related matters based on the race, religion, ancestry, or nationality of a person.

 The other landmark piece of legislation that preceded the Fair Housing Act was the Civil Rights Act of 1964.
-This law outlawed discrimination based on color, race, religion, sex, and nationality in employment, accommodations, and voting.
+This law outlawed discrimination based on color, race, religion, sex, and nationality of a person in employment, accommodations, and voting.

 a black and white photo of a statue of lady justice

-But while the act made significant strides in addressing racial equality, it failed to address discrimination in housing.
+But while the act made significant strides in addressing racial equality, it failed to address housing discrimination.
 This exclusion sparked continued activism and advocacy for Fair Housing legislation.
 And this is what led to the creation of the Fair Housing Act was enacted in 1968.
-It’s a federal law that prohibits discrimination in the buying, sale, renting, or financing of housing based on 7 protected classes.
+It’s a federal law that prohibits housing discrimination, this includes buying, sale, renting, or financing of housing based on 7 protected classes.

 What Classes are Protected by the Fair Housing Act (FHA)?